Ethiopia's Tigray war: Fresh fighting shatters humanitarian truce

 - Published

-Fierce fighting has erupted in northern Ethiopia between government and regional Tigrayan forces, breaking a five-month-old humanitarian truce.
+Fierce fighting has erupted in northern Ethiopia between government and regional Tigrayan forces, breaking a five-month humanitarian truce.

 The truce was agreed to allow aid to enter the region of Tigray - where thousands have died in a brutal civil war and millions need basic supplies.

-People in a nearby town told the BBC they had heard heavy weapons firing and seen federal army units arriving.
+People in a nearby town told the BBC they had heard heavy weapons and seen federal army units arriving.

 Both sides have blamed each other for the resurgence in fighting.